 But don’t worry, you can still enjoy some fun under the sun with the help of mosquito-repelling plants!
 Yes, you read that right: certain plants have the ability to repel mosquitoes.
-However, before I begin I must write a short disclaimer; although some species of plants can repel mosquitoes, to some extent, they are not a foolproof solution in preventing other biting insects such as bed bugs and fleas.
+Although some species of plants have mosquito repellent ability to some extent, they are not a foolproof solution in preventing other biting insects such as bed bugs and fleas.

-It’s simple really, well you know those lovely fragrances we love from plants, mosquitoes aren’t really that fond of them.
+It’s simple really… those lovely fragrances we love from plants, mosquitoes aren’t really that fond of them.

-Although they might not seem strong to you and me, the aromatic oils found in the leaves of plants actually help to both repel mosquitoes and mask the scent that humans produce and that makes us so attractive to them.
+Although they might not seem strong to you and I, the aromatic oils found in the leaves of plants actually help to both repel mosquitoes and mask the scent that humans produce, which makes us so attractive to them.

 Use the plants described below in your home and garden to help ward off these biting insects.
-As mentioned earlier, although they can help reduce mosquitoes and mosquito bites, don’t expect them to be 100% effective.
+Although they can help reduce mosquitoes and mosquito bites, don’t expect them to be 100% effective.

 It’s hard to believe that a scent that is used in a range of products from hand lotion to washing powder is detested by mosquitoes, it is also believed to even hinder their ability to smell!
 All the more reason to use it right?

-Marigolds, the easy-to-grow flowers, are believed to be effective in repelling mosquitoes.
-It is argued that the delectable scent, and it’s essential oils, help to not only keep your home and garden safe from mosquitoes but aphids too!
+These easy-to-grow flowers are believed to be effective in repelling mosquitoes.
+It is argued that the delectable scent and its essential oils help to not only keep your home and garden safe from mosquitoes but aphids too!

-The best way to keep your home, and your business, safe from mosquitoes is by enlisting the help of a pest control expert.
+The best way to keep your home and business safe from mosquitoes is by enlisting the help of a pest control expert.
 At Rentokil, we offer Integrated Mosquito Management (IMM) programme which tackles mosquitoes at all four life cycles.